MuhtasimTanmoy/notebook/protocols/http.md

 - The cross-domain server can permit reading of the response when credentials are passed to it by setting the CORS Access-Control-Allow-Credentials header to true.

-- Some web servers dynamically create Access-Control-Allow-Origin headers based upon the client-specified origin.
+- Some web servers dynamically create Access-Control-Allow-Origin headers based on the client-specified origin.
 This is a workaround for CORS constraints that is not secure.

 - Testing CORS.
 Run a server.
-Access from the devtool console while on different server.
+Access from the devtool console while on a different server.

 - Preflight options request.

-- Use a proxy to set appropiate headers to access content. https://cors-anywhere.herokuapp.com
+- Use a proxy to set appropriate headers to access content. https://cors-anywhere.herokuapp.com

 - Use of JSONP.
-Which loads by passing callback.
+Which loads by passing a callback.

 ### References
 - [CORS and the Access-Control-Allow-Origin response header](https://portswigger.net/web-security/cors/access-control-allow-origin)